Skip to main content

 </CORSConfiguration>

 In this example, the CORS configuration allows any origin (*) to perform GET requests on the bucket.
-You can customize the AllowedOrigin, AllowedMethod, and AllowedHeader elements to suit your needs.
-You can set this CORS configuration using the aws s3api command: Replace [BUCKET-NAME] with the name of your bucket.
+You can customize the AllowedOrigin, AllowedMethod, and AllowedHeader elements as needed.
+To apply this CORS configuration, replace [BUCKET-NAME] with the name of your bucket, then run the following aws s3api command:

 aws s3api put-bucket-cors --bucket [BUCKET-NAME] --cors-configuration file://cors.xml

-Where cors.xml contains the CORS configuration in XML format, like the example above.
+The cors.xml file contains the CORS configuration in XML format, like the preceding example.

 Specific origin with multiple methods

-The following example restricts CORS to a specific origin and allows multiple HTTP methods, as well as specific headers.
-This configuration also sets a MaxAgeSeconds value to cache the preflight response for 30 minutes and exposes a custom header x-amz-request-id to the client.
+The following example restricts CORS to a specific origin and allows multiple HTTP methods and specific headers.
+The configuration also sets a MaxAgeSeconds value to cache the preflight response for 30 minutes and exposes a custom x-amz-request-id header to the client.

 <CORSConfiguration>